Azure-Samples/ms-identity-python-on-behalf-of/README.md

 ### Step 2: Install project dependencies

-1. Navigate to the project folders
+1. Navigate to the folder where you cloned this project
+1. If using VS Code, open each sub-folder, 'DjangoUI' and 'FlaskAPI', in seperate instances
-1. Activate your Python 3 virtual environment (either directly in the command line or VS Code)
+1. Activate your Python 3 virtual environment (either directly in the [command line](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) or [VS Code](https://code.visualstudio.com/docs/languages/python))
 1. You will need to install dependencies using pip
    1. The below shell commands must be executed in both applications as they both have separate requirements.txt files
-   1. There is also Pipfile included in both applications if you prefer to use pipenv instead
+   1. There is also Pipfile included in both applications if you prefer to use [pipenv](https://pypi.org/project/pipenv/) instead

-For the Flask API application, use the following command:
+In the 'FlaskAPI' sub-folder, use the following command:

    ```Shell
    # start from the directory in which this sample is clone into